turf-junkyard/turf-square-grid/README.md

 ### `turf.square-grid(extent, cellWidth, units)`

-Takes a bounding box and a cell depth and returns a FeatureCollection of Point features in a grid.
+Takes a bounding box and a cell depth and returns a FeatureCollection of Polygon features in a grid.

 ### Parameters